Recommender systems based on graph embedding techniques: A comprehensive review: Performance evaluation

 \subsection{Experiment setups}

-Comprehensive evaluations on conventional recommendation models or graph embedding-based recommendation models as most of the existing works and some program libraries \cite{zhao2020recbole, hug2020surprise} did, there still lacks enough comparisons between both of them under a unified task framework, obscuring research into the analysis of their respective strengths to complement each other.
-For that gap, this section designs simple recommendation tasks for predicting implicit and explicit user-item interactions and selects normal metrics for evaluations on several graph embedding-based and conventional recommendation models.
+Although comprehensive evaluations on conventional recommendation models or graph embedding-based recommendation models did by existed research or published program libraries \cite{zhao2020recbole, hug2020surprise}, there still lacks sufficient comparisons between both of them under a unified experimental framework, providing little prospect on analyzing and utilizing their respective strengths to complement each other.
+For that gap, this section designs six recommendation tasks for predicting both implicit and explicit user-item interactions, based on which several graph embedding-based and conventional recommendation models will be evaluated on five common-used metrics.